UwaisSaleh8141/UwaisSaleh8141/README.md

 ## Hi, Im Uwais 👋

-### I'm an ambitous Computer Engineering Technology student with an interest in android app development.
+### I'm An Ambitous Computer Engineering Technology Student With An Interest In Android App Development.

 - 🌱 I’m currently learning programming in kotlin
 - 👯 I’m looking to collaborate with others